whitedigital-eu/document-generator-bundle/README.md

    defined task.
    For now, package only comes with transformer that turns twig into pdf but this can be changed within project by creating your own transformers by implementing TransformerInterface
+3. Generator - class that produces a generated result (binary data of path to a file), from defined data, template and additional, optional context
+4. GeneratorContext - class that holds additional, optional context for generator to perform the document generation
-3. Html to Pdf service - reusable service to generate pdf files from html.
+5. Html to Pdf service - reusable service to generate pdf files from html.
 Here used within transformer but can be used elsewhere.
 Uses gotenberg in background.

 ### Usage